annaweronica/AJ-resume-webpage/README.md

 Target Audience
 - Potentail recruiter or employer looking for a full stack developer.
-- Potentail co-worker who looks for a exchagne of knowledge
+- Potentail co-worker who looks for a exchagne of knowledge.
 - Random person who may be interested of changing a career.
-- Any person who is interested in technology and Agile framwroks, open for discussion.
+- Any person who is interested in technology and Agile framewroks open for discussion.

 Featuers